orpatashnik/StyleCLIP/README.md

 python RetrievalAPP.py --dataset_name $dataset_name
 ```

+### parameters and tips
 Thre are four parameters in our global direction method.

-neutral text: 'a photo of a' + custom input
+#### neutral text: 'a photo of a' + custom input
-target text: 'a photo of a' + custom input
+#### target text: 'a photo of a' + custom input

 #The attribute is controled by (neutral, target) pairs: smile (face, smiling face), gender (female face, male face), blond hair (face with hair, face with blond hair), Hi-top fade (face with hair, face with Hi-top fade hair), blue hair (face with eyes, face with blue eyes)

-strength: manipulation strength, positive value means moving the image toward target direction
+#### strength: manipulation strength, positive value means moving the image toward target direction

-disentangle: disentanglement threshold, large value mean more disentangle, just a few channels will be manipulated, only the target attribute will change (for example, grey hair).
+#### disentangle: disentanglement threshold, large value mean more disentangle, just a few channels will be manipulated, only the target attribute will change (for example, grey hair).
 Small value means less disentangle, a large number of channels will be manipulated, related attributes will also change (such as wrinkle, skin color, glasses).

 Pratice tips: In terminal, for every manipulation, we will print the number of channel being manipulated, which is controled by attribue (neutral, target) and disentanglement threshold.